aimms/language-reference/advanced-language-components/units-of-measurement/associating-units-with-model-identifiers.rst

 .. _unit-LR:

-.. rubric:: The :any:`Unit` attribute
+.. rubric:: The Unit attribute

 .. _attribute.unit:

-To associate units with scalar or multi-dimensional identifiers in your model, you can specify a unit definition for such identifiers through the :any:`Unit` attribute.
-The :any:`Unit` attribute is only supported for the following identifier types:
+To associate units with scalar or multi-dimensional identifiers in your model, you can specify a unit definition for such identifiers through the Unit attribute.
+The Unit attribute is only supported for the following identifier types:

 -  parameters,